technomancy/leiningen/doc/TUTORIAL.md

 `:local-repo` along with `:offline? true` to the `:production` profile.
 Staying offline prevents the deployed project from diverging at all from the version that was tested in the CI environment.

+Given these pitfalls, it's best to use an uberjar if possible.

 ### Publishing Libraries